-Olivier is a Lecturer in the Department of History at Princeton University.
-He is a historian of 20th-century United States politics, with particular interests in the welfare state, social movements, race and gender, and war and society.
+Olivier Burtin is a Lecturer in the Department of History at Princeton University.
+He is a political historian of the modern United States, with particular interests in social movements and the state, military history, welfare, race, and gender.
 A native of France, he obtained a B.A.
 (2009) and a M.A. in History (2011) from the Institut d’Etudes Politiques de Paris (Sciences Po), and a M.A. in History from Princeton (2013).
 He obtained his Ph.D. in History from Princeton in 2017.

-His dissertation explores the role of U.S. veterans' groups in the growth of a massive separate welfare state for former soldiers and their relatives between World War II and the Vietnam War.
+At Princeton, his dissertation explored the role of U.S. veterans’ groups in the growth of a separate welfare state for former soldiers and their relatives between World War II and the Vietnam War.

 “‘A One-Woman Tea Party’: Tax Resistance, Feminism, and Conservatism in the Life of Vivien Kellems,” Journal of Policy History 28, no. 1 (January 2016): 162-190.